DefenderOfHyrule/defenderofhyrule.github.io/docs/modchip/flashing_modchip.md

     6. Wait for the script to finish, it will tell you when it's done and prompt you to press a key to exit the flashing script.

-    7. Your modchip is now flashed with the latest firmware version, proceed with the modchip installation for your model of Switch console using the blue buttons below.
+    7. Your modchip is now flashed with the latest firmware version.

 [Continue to Modchip installation Switch :material-arrow-right:](normal.md){ .md-button .md-button--primary }